Invited Speakers

 In addition, VR training democratises medical education by removing the barriers imposed by geography or economic limitations.
 Medical professionals in rural or remote areas, who might otherwise be excluded from continuous learning opportunities, can now access the same high-calibre training as their counterparts in urban centres.
 This can enhance the overall competency of healthcare workers across developing economies, bringing them up to par with global standards.
 Ultimately, the integration of VR in medical training not only helps to bridge the skills gap but also empowers healthcare systems in developing economies to better serve their populations.

-Dr. Qammer H. Abbasi
+Qammer H. Abbasi

-Professor of Applied Electromagnetics & Sensing
+Qammer H. Abbasi Professor of Applied Electromagnetics & Sensing,

-with the James Watt School (JWS) of Engineering, Theme lead for Connecting People priority at JWS,
+James Watt School (JWS) of Engineering,

-technologies in the University’s flagship Advance Research Centre at University of Glasgow, UK
+University’s flagship Advance Research Centre at University of Glasgow, UK

 Read More